 Music in the ‘vicoli’.

 Here follows some typical Neapolitan music to get in the mood of the vicoli of Naples:

 Note: join Spotify and listen to the full song.

-ince a ‘panzerotto’ can be considered, in a way, the ‘big brother’ of a crocchè, the ‘gattoncino’ could be its ‘cousin’.
-The basic ingredients are in fact the same, also the preparation is quite similar.
-The main differences are that gattoncino is thick, round shaped, and usually stuffed with mozzarella cheese and salami.
+ince the ‘panzerotto’ can be considered, in a way, the ‘big brother’ of a crocchè, the ‘gattoncino’ could be its ‘cousin’.
+The basic ingredients are the same, its preparation is quite similar too.
+The main differences are that gattoncino is thick, round-shaped, and usually stuffed with mozzarella cheese and salami.

 picurus was one of the most important Greek philosophers.
 He was born in 342 BC on Samos, an island in the Eastern Aegean, and died in Athens in 270 BC.

 His thought is very important to understand this article: he suggests that men, during their life, should look for pleasure.
 A pleasure often consisting of small joys.
 For him, it’s fundamental to keep always in mind that every moment could be the last and, as such, it should be enjoyed as much as possible.

 n Italy, when visiting a fair or strolling through a popular market, it’s common to come across a particular kind of friggitoria.
 It attracts the eye because it’s fit in a van.

 n Naples the ‘cuoppo’ (or ‘cuopp’), a cone made with oiled paper, is used by the local people to carry around the delicacies just bought in a ‘friggitoria’ (typical fried food shop).